 ✓ Best area to stay in New Orleans for first-time visitors

 The French Quarter is the oldest and most popular neighborhood in New Orleans.
 The area boasts a vast array of splendid historic buildings.
 Among them, you’ll find the oldest Cathedral in North America, St. Louis Cathedral.

 The French Quarter surges to life at night.
-It bustles with tourists but it can get quite noisy especially around Bourbon Street.
+It bustles with tourists, but it can get quite noisy, especially around Bourbon Street.
 Bourbon Street is one of the oldest streets in North America.
-Running from Canal Street to Esplanade Avenue, it’s known for its all-night parties, strip clubs, bars, and music halls into New Orleans jazz or the blues?
-Stopover at nearby Frenchmen Street.
-You’ll find live music venues open every night of the week.
+Running from Canal Street to Esplanade Avenue, it’s known for its all-night parties, strip clubs, bars, and music halls.
+Into New Orleans jazz or the blues?
+Stopover at nearby Frenchmen Street to enjoy its live music venues, open every night of the week.

 The French Quarter is also a haven for food lovers.
 In the district, amazing restaurants offer delicious cuisine from across the globe.

 Find time to stroll around the French Market.
 This top NOLA tourist attraction started as a Native American trading post.
 Today, you’ll find arts and crafts, restaurants, neighborhood bars, and music venues around the market.